 Continue the work you started in the fall semester or choose a topic from among the problems that are most important to you!
 What is important to you?
 How do you see yourself as a creator?
-What do you think is important and worth communicating?
+What do you think is important, has urgency that is worth communicating?
 Who are you trying to convince?
 In what contemporary creative context can you place your work?
 Define yourself as a creator!
-What are the professional comments made during the unpacking that you would like to follow?
+What are the feedbacks from the professional community or the audience that you would like to follow?

 There are no genre, technical, or quantitative restrictions, and any technical apparatus, image recording, or image modification process can be used during the implementation of the task.
-The goal is that by the end of the semester, a time-proportional result that can be interpreted within the limits of photography will be produced in a new, coherent work that invites interpretation, which can be a series of pictures, a photo book, an installation, etc. Write an updated project statement!
+The goal is that by the end of the semester, a time-proportional result that can be interpreted within the limits of photography will be produced in a new, coherent work that invites interpretation, which can be a series of pictures, a photo book, zine or an installation, etc.